Dina Kenitra Futsal Club: Beginnings (2011-2014)

 Dina Kenitra FC was founded in 2011 in Kenitra and quickly established itself as a major player in the Gharb League.
 The club was created to structure the practice of futsal in Kénitra, driven by Driss Talmoust, a central figure in its establishment.
 Before founding Dina Kenitra, Talmoust played and managed another local club, Dynamo Kenitra, alongside Aymene Derkaoui, who was the captain at that time.

 However, disagreements regarding management and strategic directions led Talmoust to create a new entity: Dina Kenitra FC.
 This club adopted an innovative approach from the start, aspiring for international reach while being rooted in the local community.
-The name "Dina" is inspired by the famous Russian club MFK Dina Moskva, symbolizing the ambition to promote Kénitra's futsal beyond national borders.

 Dina Kenitra officially joined the Gharb League for the 2011–2012 season, with a roster mainly composed of young players from Kénitra's neighborhoods.
 In its early seasons, the club achieved good results, quickly advancing in regional competitions.
 In 2014, Dina Kenitra won the Gharb League, marking a decisive step in its ascent.
 This title allowed the club to move up to the national second division (D2) for the 2014–2015 season.